-This section explains the internal architecture of Threat Bus, the missing link to connect open-source security tools.
+This section explains the internal architecture of Threat Bus — the threat intelligence dissemination layer for open-source security tools.
 By security tools we mean for example network intrusion detection systems (NIDS) like Zeek, telemetry engines like VAST, or intelligence platforms like MISP.

 Threat Bus is a plugin-based application.
 It relies on pluggy, the "minimalist production ready plugin system".
 Almost all functionality is implemented in either backbone or application plugins.
-Please refer to the plugins documentation page for more details.
+Please refer to the plugin documentation for details on the different plugin types.
 This page focuses on Threat Bus internal logic, like subscription management and plugin life cycle.

 Threat Bus is responsible for launching and initializing all installed plugins with the user-provided configuration.
 It provides some rudimentary data structures for message exchange and subscription management, as well as two callbacks for (un)subscribing to the bus.
 The following graphic shows a high-level architecture overview.
 Application plugins are colored green, backbone plugins are colored red.

 Plugins are not aware of each other.
 All installations should be managed by

 pip.
 Threat Bus becomes aware of new plugin installations via their